vvdleun/audiostreamerscrobbler/README.md

 ## Plans

-Above on my to-do list is perfecting the ListenBrainz support.
-Then I'd want to add Yamaha MusicCast support (as I use both BluOS and MusicCast devices in my home).
+At the top of my list is adding Yamaha MusicCast support (as I use both BluOS and MusicCast devices in my home).
 Then the time will be right to make the program multi-threaded, so that it will be able to monitor multiple players (of multiple types) at once.
 Ideally I'd like to add HEOS by Denon support as well.

 Please let me know if there's any demand for support of other types/brands.